-- Proven experience (at least 5 years) in conducting similar research and consultations with children, adolescents and young people. - Experience working in either Ukraine, Poland, Romania, Moldova - Proficiency in qualitative methods of data collection - Proven experience with data analysis - Experiences on Plan's cross-cutting issues such as gender, inclusion as well as awareness on child protection and child rights issues. - Significant experience in managing humanitarian responses and/or experience conducting similar learning exercises for multi country emergencies. - · Experience of humanitarian advocacy and influencing - Video production and graphic design technical capacities. - Fluency in either Russian, Ukrainian, Polish and Romanian. - Knowledge of Romany will be an added advantage.
+- Proven experience (at least 5 years) in conducting similar research and consultations with children, adolescents and young people.
+Experience working in emergency settings conducting similar learning exercises, working in either Ukraine, Poland, Romania, or Moldova would be an asset - Proficiency in qualitative methods of data collection - Proven experience with data analysis - Experiences on Plan's cross-cutting issues such as gender, inclusion as well as awareness on child protection and child rights issues. - Fluency in English required.
+Knowledge of Russia would be preferred and an asset - Knowledge of Romany will be an added advantage.